-According to the California Energy Commission’s Consumer Energy Center, you can save up to 5 percent on heating costs for every degree you lower you heat in the 60-degree to 70-degree range.
-Wear warm clothing during the day and lower your thermostat to 68 degree or lower to reduce your heating costs this winter.
+According to the California Energy Commission’s Consumer Energy Center, you can save up to 5 percent on heating costs for every degree you lower your heat in the 60-degree to 70-degree range.
+Wear warm clothing during the day and lower your thermostat to 68 degrees or lower to reduce your heating costs this winter.

 Keep Filters Clean

 Although you normally only need to inspect your furnace filters a couple of times a year, you should inspect the filters at least once per month during the heating season.
 Dirty air filters restrict airflow and increase energy use.
 In addition to raising your energy bills, dirty air filters can also shorten the life of your furnace.

 Even the smallest air leaks can let out hot air, which means your furnace will have to work extra hard to replace the air that is escaping outside.
 Use caulk to seal up leaks around windows and doors.
 Also look for places where you have pipes, vents, or electrical conduits that go through the wall and seal up any gaps that you see.